Technology

 However, with 5G modules likely to be smaller, less expensive and much more power efficient, both the IoT revolution and its associated blockchain revolution can finally develop apace.

 Both technologies have been identified as necessary to bring about ‘smart cities’.
-Essentially, smart city uses technology to make the city work better and more efficiently.
+Essentially, a smart city uses technology to make the city work better and more efficiently.
 Connected and driverless cars is another item that implicates the use of both 5G and blockchain technologies – alongside IoT.

 The development of technology in the current era is no longer single-stranded.
 It involves the combination of multiple technologies – and particularly so in the case of blockchain and 5G, alongside the IoT.